Stell0/financealerts/README.md

 AAPL
 ```

-**_NOTE:_** you can add ticker from London stock exchange adding a .L to the ticker, and .AX for Australian stock exchange e.g. ANIC.L, PLS.AX
+**_NOTE:_** you can add ticker from London stock exchange adding a .L to the ticker, and .AX for Australian stock exchange e.g. ANIC.L, PLS.AX.

 then wait ⏱️  (cron is launched once a day)